-Strikes have been assessed from the point of view of the two parties involved, but rarely if ever has a third-party perspective been considered.
-In this article which contains two studies, Kelloway, Francis, Catano, and Dupré (2008) did just that.
+Strikes have been assessed from the point of view of the two parties involved, but rarely has a third-party perspective been considered.
+In this article which contains two studies, researchers (Kelloway et al., 2008) did just that.
 The first study concerns a teacher’s union ready to strike and the second study involves an actual strike among public employees.

 The authors break down the predictors of third-party support as follows: (1) Perceived injustice – do they feel the workers are being treated unfairly?
 (2) Identification – are they pro union?
 (3) Perceived instrumentality – if they involve themselves in supporting the strike, will this help contribute to change?

 In the first study, a grade school teachers union had entered into a 7-day mediation period with the government to try to avert a strike.
 During this period, questionnaires were given to university staff and students and their friends and family when possible.
 The strike was averted and that is when data collection ended.
 The questionnaire comprised scales of strike support, union attitudes, personal impact, and procedural and distributive justice.
 The results indicated third-party support for strikes was predicted by perceptions of distributive justice (how fairly resources are allocated).
 Also females, older individuals, and pro-union people were more likely to be supportive of strikes.